PlasmaPy/plasmapy.github.io/web/pages/affiliates/index.md

 hidetitle: True
 author: Erik T. Everson

-A part of the PlasmaPy's charter is to promote open-source software for all of the plasma community, and not just `plasmapy`.
+The PlasmaPy's charter includes promoting open-source software for all of the plasma community, and not just `plasmapy`.
 We feel the entire community benefits when there are multiple efforts trying to build functionality for all aspects of the plasma field.
-As such, we want to promote all ongoing efforts in the community.
-This page displays all ongoing projects that have requested to be shown.
-If you want to add your projected here and increase your visibility, please submit a request.
+As such, we want to promote any ongoing effort.
+This page displays projects that have requested to be shown.
+If you want your project include, and increase its visibility, then please submit a request.

 <div style="width: 100%">
     <a href=https://docs.google.com/forms/d/e/1FAIpQLSfz2djEihWkODbkr1ZC5splkX7ZKLAh_Kuy-aXOngTELIm3xQ/viewform?usp=sf_link